peterlil/script-and-templates/azure-services/identity/on-behalf-of-flow-sample.md

 ## Generate the code for the apis

-This walk-through is based on ASP.NET for .NET 6.0, and consist of one web app, and two apis, api1 and api2.
+This walk-through is based on ASP.NET for .NET 6.0, and consist of one web app and two apis, api1 and api2.
 The web app calls api1, and api1 calls api2.
 The web app is configured to use the on-behalf-of flow.

 Generate the code for the three projects.
 The project generation code can be executed in PowerShell or Bash, but .NET 6.0 needs to be installed in the environment is run.